matthw/matthw.github.io/content/posts/2022/squarectf-2022-yet-another-reversing-activity/index.md

 I tried a YARA decompiler i found somewhere on github but it was kind of old and just didn't work for the version of YARA used for this challenge, so i started to dig in the YARA source code.

-Compiled YARA rule seems to contain some kind of bytecode and hopefully for us, there's some debug only waiting to be enabled:
+Compiled YARA rules seem to contain some kind of bytecode and hopefully for us, there's some debug only waiting to be enabled:

 In ```libyara/exec.c```, the function ```yr_execute_code()``` has all of it: